History of African Philosophy

 Così, the criteriology of the Bantu rests upon external evidence, upon the authority and dominating life force of the ancestors.
 It rests at the same time upon the internal evidence of experience of nature and of living phenomena, observed from their point of view.
 Senza dubbio, anyone can show the error of their reasoning; but it must none the less be admitted that their notions are based on reason, that their criteriology and their wisdom belong to rational knowledge.
 (1959: 51)

 Tempels obviously believes that the Bantu, like the rest of the African peoples, possess rationality, which undergird their philosophical enterprise.
 The error in their reasoning is only obvious in the light of European logic.
 But Tempels was mistaken in his supposition that the Bantu system is erroneous.
 The Bantu categories only differ from those of the Europeans in terms of logic, which is why a first-time European on-looker would misinterpret them to be irrational or spiritual.
 Hebga demonstrates this and suggests the development of African logic.
 Così, the racist assumptions that Africans are less intelligent, which Tempels rejected with one hand, was smuggled in with another.
 For this, and his other errors such as, his depiction of Bantu ontology with vital force, his arrogant claim that the Bantu could not write his philosophy, requiring the intervention of the European, some African philosophers like Paulin Hountondji and Innocent Asouzu to name just a few, criticized Tempels.
-Asouzu, for one, describes what he calls the “Tempelsian Damage” in African philosophy to refer to the undue and erroneous influence, which the Bantu Philosophy has had on contemporary Africans.
+Asouzu, per uno, describes what he calls the “Tempelsian Damage” in African philosophy to refer to the undue and erroneous influence, which the Bantu Philosophy has had on contemporary Africans.
 Per esempio, Tempels makes a case for Africa’s true identity, Quale, for him, could be found in African religion within which African philosophy (ontologia) is subsumed.
 In his words, “being is force, force is being”.
 This went on to influence the next generation of African philosophers like the Rwandise, Alexis Kagame.
 Kagame’s work The Bantu-Rwandan Philosophy (1956), which offers similar arguments, thus further strengthening the claims made by Tempels, especially from an African’s perspective.
 The major criticism against their industry remains the association of their thoughts with ethnophilosophy, where ethnophilosophy is a derogatory term.
 A much more studded criticism is offered recently by Innocent Asouzu in his work Ibuanyidanda: New Complementary Ontology (2007).
 His criticism was not directed at the validity of the thoughts they expressed or whether Africa could boast of a rational enterprise such as philosophy but at the logical foundation of their thoughts.
 Asouzu seems to quarrel with Tempels for allowing his native Aristotelian orientation to influence his construction of African philosophy and lambasts Kagame for following suit instead of correcting Tempels’ mistake.
 The principle of bivalence evident in the Western thought system was at the background of their construction.

 Another important philosopher in this period is John Mbiti.
 His work African Religions and Philosophy (1969) avidly educated those who doubted Africans’ possession of their own identities before the arrival of the European by excavating and demonstrating the rationality in the religious and philosophical enterprises in African cultures.
 He boldly declared: “We shall use the singular, ‘philosophy’ to refer to the philosophical understanding of African peoples concerning different issues of life” (1969: 2).
 His presentation of time in African thought shows off the pattern of excavation in his African philosophy.
 Although his studies focus primarily on the Kikamba and Gikuyu tribes of Africa, he observes that there are similarities in many African cultures just as Tempels did earlier.
 He subsumes African philosophy in African religion on the assumption that African peoples do not know how to exist without religion.
 This idea is also shared by William Abraham in his book The Mind of Africa as well as Tempels’ Bantu Philosophy.
 African philosophy, from Mbiti’s treatment, could be likened to Tempels’ vital force, of which African religion is its outer cloak.
 The obvious focus of this book is on African views about God, political thought, afterlife, culture or world-view and creation, the philosophical aspects lie within these religious over-coats.
 Così, Mbiti establishes that the true, and lost, identity of the African could be found within his religion.
 Another important observation Mbiti made was that this identity is communal and not individualistic.
 Quindi, he states, “I am because we are and since we are therefore I am” (1969: 108).
 Perciò, the African has to re-enter his religion to find his philosophy and the community to find his identity.
 But just like Kagame, Mbiti was unduly and erroneously influenced both by Tempels and the Judeo-Christian religion in accepting the vital force theory and in cloaking the African God with the attributes of the Judeo-Christian God.